Best Brighton Restaurants

 NEAPOLITAN

-Fatto a Mano
+Fatto a Mano North Laine

 Everyone told us to try Fatto a Mano, and it did not disappoint.
-Proper Neapolitan pizza made fresh in front of you and fired in seconds, with that perfect char around a soft, airy crust.
+Classic Neapolitan pizza made fresh in front of you and fired in seconds, with that perfect char around a soft, airy crust.
 The vegan burrata pizza with its beetroot base is a revelation, but whatever you order, do not skip the truffle arancini dipped in truffle mayo; it is the best we have ever tried.
 Finish with the gelato sandwich, which is as much a piece of art as it is a dessert.
 With locations in North Laine, this is wood-fired pizza at its finest.

 SUSHI

-Oshi is our top pick for sushi in Brighton.
+O'Shio is our top pick for sushi in Brighton.
 A cosy, authentic spot on Trafalgar Street where the sushi is unreal and the ramen never misses.
 The menu covers Japanese and Korean favourites with the kind of precision and flavour that keeps regulars coming back week after week.
 With 4.6 stars from over 1,200 reviews and a loyal local following, this is one of those places where everything on the menu delivers.

 CHARGRILLED

-Embers Brighton
+Embers

 Tucked away on Meeting House Lane in the Lanes, Embers is a wood-fired restaurant that takes steak seriously.
 Everything is cooked over flame, and you can taste the difference in every bite, from the perfectly charred cuts to the smoky sides.
 They have recently launched a weekend breakfast menu featuring chicken waffles with bacon jam and honey jalapeno dressing, steak and eggs, and what one regular described as their "dream breakfast."
 Generous portions, a spot-on atmosphere, and 4.8 stars from nearly a thousand reviews make Embers one of our favourite finds in the Lanes.